 Why choose a solitary retreat?

 There are many retreats available to choose from.
 It's recommended however that a significant solitary retreat should be part of your yearly retreat program.
-This is because being on one's own frees one from having to conform any particular group, which we do naturally without realising it.
+This is because being on one's own frees one from having to conform to any particular group, which we do naturally without realising it.
 It provides a chance to go forth from needing to socialise or relying on other people for our own happiness.
 Solitude may bring up fears and feelings we would rather not have such as loneliness.
 Although this is precisely why we need to experience them so that we can work with our deeper darker forces and transform them for the good.

 Often people report feeling a greater sense of love for their friends and family as the retreat goes on, sometimes in greater connection with them.
 On return one often experiences being a better more genuine friend as a result being on one's own.
 In order to be able to be with others we have to be able to be with ourselves and a solitary retreat is where you can experience that for yourself.